 If you want to record your guitar and produce professional-grade recordings in your home studio, it's easy to spend a lot of money, either on top-of-the-line hardware or expensive software suites.
 That doesn't mean, however, that you can't fake it if you're on a budget.
 The first step is to install powerful and versatile Audacity.
+This is a great Era for the guitar players, as we have tons of great software for guitar at our own disposal.

 Of course, recording guitar is a lot easier with better tools.
 IK Multimedia's StealthPlug and iRig dongles, which range between $40 and $150 USD, allow you to plug your guitar directly into your computer, recording without an amp or microphone.
 The sound quality is instantly cleaner, often eliminating the need for an initial noise reduction, and you'll have access to all the pedals and effects of the AmpliTube software that comes bundled with IK's hardware.